machinekoder/pickit-docs/docs/documentation/flex/explaining-the-flex-detection-parameters.rst

    cylinders or spheres.
 In the system a few preset configurations exist, and you should experiment with them to determine which works best with your parts.
 -  For **plane-based clustering**, the system looks for flat surfaces.
-   If two surfaces are touching but the orientation of the surface is different they are considered as separate clusters.
+   If two flat surfaces are touching but their orientation is different, they are considered as separate clusters.
    A typical example where this is used is random boxes in a bin.
 -  For **non-touching parts**, you specify the **clustering distance threshold**, which represents the minimum distance to consider